nvenkm/todo-list/README.md

-Here's a README for your React+Vite project with a Todo Assignment theme:

----

 # Todo Assignment

 This is a Todo List application with CRUD (Create, Read, Update, Delete) features built using React and Vite, Redux, Material Ui